ggrant111/visualizer/README.md

 ## Support

-For issues, questions, or feature requests, please open an issue on GitHub.
+For issues, questions, or feature requests, please open an issue on [GitHub](https://github.com/ggrant111/visualizer/issues).

+## Repository Topics

+This repository is tagged with topics to help with discoverability.
+Key topics include: `led`, `wled`, `audio-visualization`, `led-strip`, `ddp`, `visualization`, `audio-reactive`, `music-visualization`, and more.
+See `GITHUB_TOPICS.md` for the complete list of suggested GitHub repository topics.